 Subject

 Do not forget to write the subject.
-No bloody FWD.
-Please shed that habit of forwarding those hoax, virus, medications and lottery winning FWDs.
+No FWD (forwards).
+Please shed that habit of blinding forwarding hoaxes, viruses, medications, and lottery winning FWDs.

 All-in-one

-Why do you think we’re morons, trying our best to out-hire you from our competitors.
-No need to send an All-in-one emails addressing all the available jobs email addresses.
+We aren’t morons, trying our best to out-hire you from our competitors.
+No need to send an All-in-one email addressing all the available job email addresses.

 Tailor your resume to the requirements of the employer.
-What works for a company like Infosys will not work for Paisa, for example.
+What works for an enterprise MNC will unlikely work for a Startup.
 We can immediately figure out if you have sent us the same resume.
-Read the requirements of the job, note the position you are applying for and then customise your resume to reflect those requirements.
+Read the requirements of the job, note the position you are applying for, and then customize your resume to reflect those requirements.

 Give a name to your Resume

-Do the home-work yourself and don’t let people do the hard-work of figuring out the right resume. “balsubramanyam-krishna-venkateshwara-resume.pdf” would be much better than “bkv.pdf” or “resume.pdf”
+Do the homework yourself and don’t let people do the hard work of guessing out the right resume. “balasubramanyam-krishna-venkateshwara-resume.pdf” would be much better than “bkv.pdf” or “resume.pdf”

 Keep it Short and Simple